 - Always remove the connecting pipe from the ball valve and braze it outside the unit. - Brazing the connecting pipe while it is installed will heat the ball valve and cause trouble or gas leakage.
-The piping, etc. inside the unit may also be burned. - Use ester oil, ether oil or alkylbenzene (small amount) as the refrigerating machine oil to coat flares and flange connections. - The refrigerating machine oil will degrade if it is mixed with a large amount of mineral oil
+The piping, etc. inside the unit may also be burned.

+- Use ester oil, ether oil or alkylbenzene (small amount) as the refrigerating machine oil to coat flares and flange connections. - The refrigerating machine oil will degrade if it is mixed with a large amount of mineral oil. - Keep the ball valve closed until refrigerant charging to the pipes to be added on site has been completed.
+Opening the valve before charging the refrigerant may result in unit damage. - Do not use a leak detection additive.

-8.3.
+9.3.
 Airtight test, evacuation, and refrigerant charging

-(1) Airtight test
+1 Airtight test

-Perform with the stop valve of the outdoor unit closed, and pressurize the connection piping and the indoor unit from the service port provided on the stop valve of the outdoor unit.
+Perform with the ball valve of the outdoor unit closed, and pressurize the connection piping and the indoor unit from the service port provided on the ball valve of the outdoor unit.
 (Always pressurize from both the high press pipe and the low press pipe service ports.)

-- (a)

-Nitrogen gas

-(b)

-To indoor unit

-(c)

-System analyzer

-(d)

-Lo Knob

-(e)

-Hi Knob

-(f)

-Ball valve

-(e)

-Liquid pipe

-(f)

-Gas pipe

-(f)

-Outdoor unit

-- Service port
+(a) Nitrogen gas (b) To indoor unit (c) System analyzer (d) Lo knob (c) Hi knob (d) Ball valve (e) Liquid pipe (e) Gas pipe (f) Outdoor unit (f) Service port

-The method of conducting the airtight test is basically the same as for R22 models.
-However, since the restrictions have a large affect on deterioration of the refrigerating machine oil, always observe them.
-Also, with nonazeotropic refrigerant (R407C, etc.), gas leakage causes the composition to change and affects performance.
+Observe the following restrictions when conducting an air tightness test to prevent negative effects on the refrigerating machine oil.
+Also, with nonazeotropic refrigerant (R410A), gas leakage causes the composition to change and affects performance.
 Therefore, perform the airtightness test cautiously.

-Airtight test procedure Restriction Nitrogen gas pressurization If a flammable gas or air (oxygen) is used as the pressurization (1) After pressurizing to the design pressure (2.94 MPa) using nitrogen gas, allow it to stand for gas, it may catch fire or explode. about one day.
+Airtight test procedure Restriction Nitrogen gas pressurization If a flammable gas or air (oxygen) is used as the pressurization (1) After pressurizing to the design pressure (4.15 MPa) using nitrogen gas, allow it to stand for gas, it may catch fire or explode. about one day.
 If the pressure does not drop, airtightness is good.
 However, if the pressure drops, since the leaking point is unknown, the following bubble test may also be performed.
 (2) After the pressurization described above, spray the flare connection parts, brazed parts, flanges, and other parts that may leak with a bubbling agent (Kyuboflex, etc.) and visually check for bubbles.
 (3) After the airtight test, wipe off the bubbling agent.
 2. Pressurization using refrigerant gas and nitrogen gas Do not use a refrigerant other than that indicated on the unit.
-(1) Pressurizing to a gas pressure of approximately 0.2 MPa, pressurize to the design pressure Sealing with gas from a cylinder will cause the composition of (2.94 MPa) using nitrogen gas. the refrigerant in the cylinder to change.
+(1) Pressurizing to a gas pressure of approximately 0.2 MPa, pressurize to the design pressure Sealing with gas from a cylinder will cause the composition of (4.15 MPa) using nitrogen gas. the refrigerant in the cylinder to change.
 However, do not pressurize at one time.
-Stop during pressurization and check that the pressure does not drop.
-Use a pressure gauge, charge box, and other parts especially for R407C.
-(2) Check for gas leaks by checking the flare connection parts, brazed parts, flanges, and other An electric leak detector for R22 cannot detect leaks of R407C. parts which may leak using an R407C compatible electric leak detector.
+Stop during pressurization and check that the pres- Use a pressure gauge, charge box, and other parts especially for sure does not drop.
+R410A.
+(2) Check for gas leaks by checking the flare connection parts, brazed parts, flanges, and other An electric leak detector for R22 cannot detect leaks of R410A. parts which may leak using an R410A compatible electric leak detector.
 Do not use a haloid torch.
 (Leaks cannot be detected.)
 (3) This test may be used together the with bubble type gas leak test.